harrybiddle/harrybiddle.com/src/routes/ynab/README.md

 - Averaging chart:
   - Shorten y-axis labels with truncate/ellipses instead of having a big margin, or wrap them https://github.com/observablehq/plot/issues/394
+  - Cashflow averaging chart should be a vertical waterfall
 - Both charts:
   - Pass in ids, not names, in case of clashes
   - Add back stable discrete colour scheme